-For the 2015-16 school year, the cost for a full time student living on campus will be $28,964 per year.
+For the 2021-22 school year, the cost for a full time student living on campus will be $31,250 per year.
 This includes room, board, and a comprehensive charge.
 The comprehensive charge is designed to increase transparency by eliminating extra fees and allowing students to take as many hours as allowed within academic policy for one block price.
-For more information, click here.
+Get more details on tuition here.

 Do I have to live on campus?

 All single students who do not live with parents or other relatives are required to live on campus.
-Any exceptions to this are by special permission from the Dean of Students only.
+Any exceptions to this are by special permission from the Dean of Students.

 Is there a deadline for the housing preference form?

 There is not a specific deadline for the housing form.
 However, housing is usually assigned on a first-come, first-serve basis.
 Housing cannot be assigned until an applicant is admitted, has submitted a housing preference form, and has paid the enrollment pledge.

 What is the enrollment pledge?

 The enrollment pledge confirms that you are planning to enroll at FHU and guarantees you a place in our incoming class.
 The $250 pledge is due May 1 for the summer and fall terms and November 1 for the winter and spring terms.
 Pledges received after the deadline are accepted only if space is available in the incoming class.
 Additionally, students whose pledges are received before April 1 will be given first priority when housing assignments are made.
 Priority is determined by the date the Enrollment Pledge and Housing Preference form are received by the Office of Admissions.
 The enrollment pledge is required for all incoming students.
 Students will not be allowed to register for classes without first paying the enrollment pledge.
 Except in the case of non-admittance, the enrollment pledge is non-refundable.

 FHU is affiliated with the church of Christ.
 About 83% of the student body are members of the church of Christ.
 The other 17% come from a variety of religious backgrounds.